 Shanthi endured all of this, as well as the constant verbal abuse and threats of physical violence from both her employers.
 They would often use profanity and demeaning language when yelling at her, throw things at her in anger, grab her arms, as well as gesture to hit her.
 After about 2 and a half months, Shanthi felt at the end of her rope, as she was suffering psychologically.
 One day, as she was in a heated discussion with her employer and the lady who helped arrange her job in Hong Kong, they tried to physically keep her from leaving, and told her that if she complained to the police, they would arrest her.
 This experience pushed her over the edge and that night, Shanthi fled from her employer’s home.

-Shanthi sought assistance from a local non-profit agency, and eventually began a process of filing a complaint with the Police, Immigration, and Labour Departments.
-After months of police interviews and court hearings where the employer refused to show, it eventually came to light that the person whom Shanthi believed was her employer – the woman (and family) who lived in the residence and continually overworked and abused her – was in fact not the same woman who signed her employment contract, and the one whom she had been seeking compensation from all these months.
+Shanthi sought assistance from STOP, and eventually began a process of filing a complaint with the Police, Immigration, and Labour Departments.
+After months of police interviews and court hearings where the employer refused to show, it eventually came to light that the person whom Shanthi served and continually overworked and abused her – was in fact not the same woman who signed her employment contract, and the one whom she had been seeking compensation from all these months.
 This confusion of identity is yet another setback in Shanthi’s case and she is, to this day, still waiting for any indication from the courts that justice will be done.

 *All names and identifying information have been changed to to protect the identity of the survivors.

 - Exploitation – excessive working hours and bad living environment without privacy

 - Coercion at destination– constant verbal abuse and threats of physical violence, forced tasks